Healthdirect Free Australian health advice you can count on.

 Stress

-Which medical treatments can cause diarrhoea?
+Can medical treatments cause diarrhoea?

-Some medical treatments may cause diarrhoea as a side effect:
+Some medical treatments may cause diarrhoea as a side effect.

 Antibiotics